visgl/deck.gl/examples/get-started/react/maplibre/README.md

-## Example: Use deck.gl with react-map-gl and Webpack
+## Example: Use deck.gl with react-map-gl and Maplibre

 Uses [Vite](https://vitejs.dev/) to bundle and serve files.